aliceboone/random-menu/.github/PULL_REQUEST_TEMPLATE.md

-# Random Menu Generator
+# Assignment Submission: Random Menu

 Congratulations!
 You're submitting your assignment.
+Please reflect on the assignment with these questions.

-## Comprehension Questions
+## Reflection

 |  Question 	|  Answer 	|
 |---	|---	|